Documentation Index

 Grace Periods & Quiescent States

-How does the writer know when it’s safe to delete the old data?- Quiescent State: A point in time where a CPU is guaranteed not to be in an RCU read-side critical section (e.g., a context switch).
+How does the writer know when it’s safe to delete the old data?- Quiescent State: A point in time where a CPU is guaranteed not to be in an RCU read-side critical section (e.g., a context switch, returning to user space, or entering the idle loop).
+The key insight is that RCU read-side critical sections cannot span these boundaries.

 RCU vs. Reader-Writer Locks